digicert/pkilint/README.md

     pipx install pkilint
     ```

-Once installed, the bundled command line applications (listed below) and the API will be available on your machine.
+Once installed, the bundled command line applications (listed below) and the Python API will be available on your machine.

-### Upgrading
+#### Upgrading

 When a new version of pkilint is released, run the following command to upgrade your installation: